Car hazard perception test

 If you are a P1 licence holder you need to pass the hazard perception test before you can progress to a P2 licence or open licence.
 You must have held your P1 licence for at least 1 year.
 We'll send you an email to let you know when you can take the test.

-This only applies to you if you had your P1 licence before Monday 29 March 2021, when the hazard perception test became a requirement to getting a learner licence.
+This only applies to you if you had your P1 licence before 29 March 2021, when the hazard perception test became a requirement for learner licence holders.

 Automatic upgrade of your licence

 Once you have passed the hazard perception test, you may have your P1 licence automatically upgraded to a P2 licence or open licence.
 A new licence with your existing digital photo will be sent to you.

 If you were 23 or younger when you received your P1 licence, you will get a P2 licence.